-- be equipped to allow the recommended technical procedures to be performed safely - be enrolled with United Kingdom Accreditation Service (UKAS) - participate in the UK National External Quality Assessment Services (NEQAS) for cellular pathology technique - participate in the UK NEQAS for immunocytochemistry - participate in an EQA scheme for molecular testing (UK NEQAS consortium), if molecular testing is performed at said laboratory - have access to light microscopy and commonly used special stains - have access to immunohistochemistry - have access to genetics services - have access to microbiology and virology services - have access to a picture archiving and communication system (PACS) radiology or the ability to discuss cases with a radiologist.
+- be equipped to allow the recommended technical procedures to be performed safely - be enrolled with the United Kingdom Accreditation Service (UKAS) - participate in the UK National External Quality Assessment Services (NEQAS) for cellular pathology technique - participate in the UK NEQAS for immunocytochemistry and in situ hybridisation

+- participate in an EQA scheme for molecular testing (UK NEQAS consortium), if molecular testing is performed at said laboratory - have access to light microscopy and commonly used special stains - have access to immunohistochemistry - have access to genetics services - have access to microbiology and virology services - have access to a picture archiving and communication system (PACS) radiology or the ability to discuss cases with a radiologist.

 Reports should be held on an electronic database that has facilities to search and retrieve specific data items and is indexed according to SNOMED T, M and P codes.
 Some departments have moved to SNOMED CT.
-It is acknowledged that some existing laboratory information systems may not meet this standard; however, the ability to store data in this way should be considered when laboratory systems are replaced or upgraded.
+It is acknowledged that some existing laboratory information systems may not meet this standard; however, the ability to store data is the way forward when laboratory systems are replaced or upgraded.